El Paso Scene Weekly for Sept. 5-10, 2017

 Lisa Lisa — The singer known for Lisa Lisa and Cult Jam will perform her hits at 8 p.m.
 Saturday, Sept.
 9, at Buchanan’s Event Center,11540 Pellicano.
 Tickets: $20; $40 VIP meet and greet tickets.
 Information: 588-4219.

 ALSO THIS WEEK

-Farmer’s Market at Ardovino’s Desert Crossing — 7:30 a.m. to noon Saturday at One Ardovino Drive in Sunland Park, N.M.
+Farmer’s Market at Ardovino’s Desert Crossing — The 14th annual market runs Saturdays year-round at Ardovino's Desert Crossing, One Ardovino Drive in Sunland Park, N.M.
+Hours are 7:30 a.m. to noon..
 Information: (575) 589-0653, ext.
 3, firstname.lastname@example.org or ardovinos.com.

 Downtown Artist and Farmers Market — The City of El Paso Museums and Cultural Affairs Department’s market for area artists and regionally grown agricultural products is 9 a.m. to 1 p.m. each Saturday in the Union Plaza District along Anthony Street.
 Information: 212-1780 or elpasoartsandculture.org.